astrohart/xyLOGIX.Core.Assemblies.Info.VS2019/xyLOGIX.Core.Assemblies.Info/README.md

-The default value of this property is `false`.
+The default value of this property is `true`.

 <a name='P-xyLOGIX-Core-Assemblies-Info-AssemblyMetadata-ShortCompanyName'></a>
 ### ShortCompanyName `property`